 The Museum of the City of New York has made much of our visual development possible, providing archival photos of the highest quality and references that will forever document our existence in the early days of our history.

 MoMA recognizes our historical presence on West 53rd Street.
 Once neighbors, our old home in now DNA under which the huge museum renovation rests.
-As respected colleagues, we celebrated our association with the presentation of a NY City Proclamation by the Manhattan Borough President honoring the TRC legacy at a celebratory reception on May 11, 2022.
+As respected colleagues, we celebrated our association with the presentation of a NY City Proclamation by the Manhattan Borough President honoring TRC legacy at a celebratory reception on May 11, 2022.

 The New-York Historical Society honored our own Phyllis Jeanne Creore, the original “Canteen Girl” and Miss Television at the 1939 World’s Fair, as part of their WWII exhibit in NYC, 2012.
 An original documentary, created by Ducat Films, charted how Phyllis and other Hollywood stars played an integral part in the war’s efforts, providing a desegregated, much-needed break from the wartime tension.

 NYPL has graciously reserved an interior space at their 53rd Street branch for a commemorative plaque graciously provided by Blythe Danner to honor The Rehearsal Club’s legacy.

 NYWIFT – New York Women in Film and Television – has acted as our fiscal sponsor since 2013.
 Having achieved our own 501(c)(3) status, we will now operate independently, while remaining grateful colleagues.
-TRC will continue to be affiliated with their professional and business personnel and enjoy their outstanding programming.
+TRC will continue to be in alliance with their professional and business personnel and enjoy their outstanding programming.

 Ever since TRC Centennial in 2013, The Players has held a special place in our hearts.
 As a reprise, TRC's 105th Anniversary Celebration was also held at The Players in June, 2018.
 Where does the special chemistry come from?
 Maybe it's the theatrical ghosts of its historical past; maybe it's the actual home that still exists today – even as ours does not.
 But beneficent ghosts are part of our shared history, and no doubt we will move forward together with them in the exciting times ahead.